 Give your child the best tools to grow into a confident, calm, resilient eater!

-No matter how well you have planned, eating disorder behaviors will probably show up during meals.
-This is usually not because your child is stubborn or not committed to recovery.
-It’s usually because eating disorders are rooted in a lot of anxiety, and food is a major anxiety trigger for your child.
+You can expect food anxiety to continue to show up during meals.
+This is not because your child is stubborn or not committed to being healthy.
+Itโs because anxiety recovery takes time and patience, and food is a major anxiety trigger for your child.

 See Our Parent’s Guide To Eating & Feeding A Child With An Eating Disorder